Vanguard Predictive Planning

 In the report by VP Analyst, Tim Payne, Digital Business Requires Algorithmic Supply Chain Planning (November 2018), Gartner states the following regarding Algorithmic Supply Chain Planning:

 “In this emerging digital era, the traditional, best-practice-focused, manually intensive, highly collaborative planning approach (analog planning) won’t extract value from the massive amount, granularity, and speed of data generated throughout an ever-extending enterprise business network.”

-We see that AI-enabled forecasting and planning automation allows businesses to:
+AI-enabled forecasting and planning automation allows businesses to: